franleplant/nosleepjavascript-blog/content/blog/intro-to-gamedev/index.md

 }
 ```

-We can now create a `Player` object and immediately see the character on screen animating.
+We can now create a `Player` object and immediately see the character on screen animating, at the bottom left.
 If we go a little bit further, we can probably imagine that we need to update the object every frame, so we can go ahead and create an `Update()` method that handles the character jumping (recall that we were saving whether the player had pressed Space).
 Since we will be updating the player from `GameApp.Update(delta)` it makes sense that the _Update_ method for our character takes this as an argument as well.

 We know we want our character to jump with Spacebar, so we are actually at the point where we can implement this as well.
 I'll be defining a couple of fields on the `Player` class for this: